Is talk cheap? If so, why are we so concerned with who pays for it?

 It’s also entirely in line with existing LGBT culture.
 Drag queens in particular have used sass and mockery as a shield, but no mockery is complete without self-mockery.

 Different again, Robin Hanson argues against irony for being outgroup-exclusionary.
 I don’t think blanket discouraging irony is plausible or desirable, but… there is an insight in there.
 It is important to remember that indicators of in-group membership, such as irony, are shibboleths, not indicators of any intrinsic quality.
 I like this idea as a trial balloon for some better ideas that do not conflate local culture with hostility to wider culture, or assume the plausibilty of operating without in-groups.
-I am not convinced that it shows a plausible kind of group organisation, where future human only operate in simple, maximally unambiguous declarative statements without any attempt to
+I am not convinced that it shows a plausible kind of group organisation, where future human only operate in simple, maximally unambiguous declarative statements without any attempt to do team bonding by demonstrating awareness of shared context and understanding, which is essentially what irony is for.

 Martin Sustrik considers irony in a totalitarian state :